spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-cache-of-unresolved-entities-for-zed.md

 ---
-title: Integrating Cache of unresolved entities for Zed
+title: Integrating cache of unresolved entities for Zed
 description: The article provides general description and integration instructions of the Cache of Unresolved Entities for Zed feature
 last_updated: Jun 16, 2021
 template: howto-guide-template